WassabiFR/XEGGEX-Faucet-Auto-Claim/README2.md

-# Auto Claim on Faucet exchange Xeggex

-The script allows you to claim Faucet from the XeggeX exchange It automatically executes the function every 05 minutes.

 ## Description

 The script allows you to claim Faucet from the XeggeX exchange It automatically executes the function every 05 minutes.